Marcus Maye: New Orleans Saints

 On March 16, 2022, the New Orleans Saints signed Maye to a three-year, $28.5 million contract.
 In the 2022 season, he appeared in and started in ten games.
 He finished with 60 total tackles, two passes defended, and one forced fumble.

 On September 20, 2023, Maye was suspended for three games in response to a violation of the NFL's substance abuse policy.
 He was placed on injured reserve on December 6.
 In the 2023 season, Maye appeared in and started seven games.
 He had one sack, 37 total tackles (27 solo), two interceptions, and two passes defended.

 On February 29, 2024, Maye was released by the Saints.

 Miami Dolphins

 On June 13, 2024, Maye signed with the Miami Dolphins.
 He played in 11 games with three starts before being released on November 26.

 Los Angeles Chargers

 On November 27, 2024, Maye was claimed off waivers by the Los Angeles Chargers.
+He made four appearances (one start) for Los Angeles, recording one interception, two pass deflections, and 12 combined tackles.

+On December 16, 2025, the Chargers re-signed Maye to their practice squad.
+He was promoted to the active roster on January 3, 2026.
+Maye was released on January 5, and re-signed to the practice squad.